top of page

 Founder & CEO

 Summer Fowler is a passionate advocate for the intersection of Sustainability and Social Equity.
-After working at a large architecture firm, she pioneered several cutting edge sustainability projects, including one of the first Living Buildings the June Key Delta House, and first LEED Neighborhood Development Pilot project in Dubai.
+She started her career at Sienna Architecture in Seattle, where she pioneered several cutting edge sustainability projects, including one of the first Living Buildings the June Key Delta House, and the first LEED Neighborhood Development Pilot project in Dubai.
+In 2009, she founded ecoREAL Solutions with the mission to make Green Building accessible for all.

 Pamela Gorder